tushar-sharma/tushar-sharma.github.io/_posts/2019-05-08-red-queen-race.md

 | <img align="center" src="https://teepee12.files.wordpress.com/2014/06/alice-red-queen.jpg" alt="" /> |

 <p>Naively I belived that new diseases were nature's way of pushing against human's advancement in science.
 Nature had to ensure that human's dont overflow the planet.
 I belived in Rita (Sanskrit ṛta ), a cosmic order of the universe.
 The wheel of dharma(duty) & karma (accumulated effects of good and bad actions) and dharma(duty) tries to maintain harmony in the world.
-But evolution shattered my perception of reality.
+But evolution shattered my perception of reality.</p>

 A famous poem "In Memorial A.H.H" by Lord Alfred Tennyson tries to reconcile with the violent natural world